RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

   - If you do not have Linux, [Ubuntu](https://ubuntu.com/download/desktop) is the most user-friendly option and can be ran on computers running Windows or Mac.
     - 32-bit devices will require [Ubuntu 16.04](http://releases.ubuntu.com/16.04/).
     - For 64-bit devices it is recommended to use the LTS edition due to its stability, but the latest release works as well.
-  - You can [flash a Linux LiveUSB environment to a USB flash drive](https://ubuntu.com/tutorials/tutorial-create-a-usb-stick-on-windows#1-overview) instead of installing it to your computer.
+  - You can [flash a Linux Live environment to a USB flash drive](https://ubuntu.com/tutorials/tutorial-create-a-usb-stick-on-windows#1-overview) instead of installing it to your computer.
 - A Bluetooth adapter.
   - An internal Bluetooth adapter will work.
   - If you do not have one, make sure to get one compatible with Linux.